 By the time Tabitha returned to the lounge the dancing woman was gone.
 It was during those lonely times that Tabitha missed her aunt the most.
-Aunt Tawny was a quirky woman with black hair and a laugh that always erupted from her stomach.
+Aunt Tawny was a quirky woman.
+She had a laugh that always erupted from her stomach.
 She had a musical accent from the islands where she and Pa had grown up.
 Pa had lost his accent, striving to fit in amongst Filton society.
 Tawny wasn’t her aunt’s real name but that didn’t matter.
 They should have let her go.
 It wasn’t like they would miss her.
 Would they even notice she was gone?

 That evening Tabitha kept singing and dancing like the woman from the cereal advert.
 As she did, a memory of Tawny came to her and the reason why her aunt made her smile so.
 Tawny always had a song on her lips.
 She wasn’t a graceful mover but there was a skip in her step that was enchanting.
 She was a cabaret singer and owned a club in the city.
 The Knock, Knock club sounded like such a magical place then.

 “I love you Tabs.
 No matter what happens remember that.”

 Tabitha couldn’t stand it any longer, she and Nanny Lynn alone in the big house, Ma and Pa never there.

 “I won’t rest until you are away from those monsters.”